telew-nz/dsl-apps/README.md

 This contains a copy of all the source code for all the Telew apps.

+## DSL Sync Server

+You can also run the [script][DslSyncServer] that connects with backend instances of Telew apps and provides syncing functionallity with this GitHub repo to the platform.

-## Updating
+## Manual updates

-The source code can be updated using [ImportAllApps] script.
+The source code can be updated imported or exported manually using provided scripts.
+No pre-made scripts for that as we expect you to run it through DSL sync server, so launch those manually.

-## Latest

-Having all versions at once makes it difficult to search and so you can use the `latest` branch to view only the latest version of each app.

-To delete all versions other than the latest run the [DeleteAllButLatest] script.

-[ImportAllApps]: ./src/main/scala/ImportAllApps.scala
-[DeleteAllButLatest]: ./src/main/scala/DeleteAllButLatest.scala
+[DslSyncServer]: ./src/main/scala/com/dap/DslSyncServer.scala